-Documents Typically Required in Family Dispute Cases in India
+Documents Required for Family and Matrimonial Proceedings in India

-Family dispute and matrimonial lawyers work with various documents depending on the specific nature of family conflicts:
+Family and matrimonial lawyers work with various documents depending on the specific nature of family conflicts:

 - Marriage certificate or proof of marriage solemnization under religious or secular law